-- ▶ Recently, the Supreme Court in D.A.V.
-College Trust and Management Society Vs. Director of Public Instructions held that non-governmental organisations which were substantially financed by the appropriate government fall within the ambit of 'public authority' under Section 2(h) of the Right to Information Act, 2005. - ▶ Owing to the reasoning given by the court, the judgment can potentially have wide ramifications in the discourse pertaining to the ambit of the RTI regime on national political parties.
+- Recently, the Supreme Court said that NGOs substantially financed by the government fall within the ambit of 'public authority' under Right to Information Act, 2005. - Owing to the reasoning given by the court, the judgment can potentially have wide ramifications in the discourse pertaining to the ambit of the RTI regime on National Political Parties.

-Right to Information Act:
+About Right to Information Act:

-As per the RTI Act 2005, every citizen has the right to receive a timely response from the government for Any Information that is sought by them with respect to the functioning of the Government.
+As per the RTI Act 2005, every citizen has the right to receive a timely response from the government for any information that is sought by them with respect to the functioning of the Government.